 - A clear poster, with the tips from the article about how to talk to your children about the coronavirus

 The RIVM made this helpful video which explains the differences and similarities between hay fever and COVID-19.

 What can I do to prevent the spread of the virus?

 As a school we follow the advice of the RIVM:

-- Use paper handkerchiefs and throw them away immediately after use
+- Use paper tissues to blow your nose and discard them after use.

 For more information about prevention and when to contact your doctor, please check the Q&A’s page on the RIVM website.